PiggyAwesome/useless/README.md

-Yo mamma so fat she got a parking ticket for standing at a crosswalk
+Yo mamma so fat that she fell over and rocked herself to sleep trying to get up